 COVID-19 in inflammatory bowel disease patients

 Due to the immunosuppressive therapies, malnutrition, and chronic inflammation, patients affected by inflammatory bowel disease (IBD) are potentially at augmented risk for SARS-CoV-2 infections and complications due to the immunosuppressive therapies, malnutrition, and chronic inflammation[44,45].
 However, various studies have investigated the incidence of COVID-19 in IBD patients, concluding that it is not increased compared to the general population[46-48].
 Interestingly, COVID-19 in IBD patients has a clinical presentation similar to the general population.
 A recent meta-analysis found that the most common symptoms in these patients are extraintestinal, such as fever and cough[49].
 However, GI manifestations appear more common than in the general population.
 Diarrhea can occur in 27.2% of patients, followed by abdominal pain, nausea, and vomiting, with a pooled prevalence rate of 13%, 10%, and 8.8%, respectively, and sporadically GI symptoms can be the only clinical presentation, which could be challenging to differentiate from IBD reactivation[49].
-The prognosis of COVID-19 in patients affected by IBD is not different from that of the general population.
+The prognosis of COVID-19 patients affected by IBD is not different from that of the general population.
 A recent meta-analysis observed that IBD was not correlated with augmented risk of death, intensive care unit (ICU) admission, or hospitalization related to COVID-19, and the pooled odds ratios were 0.67 [95% confidence interval (CI): 0.32-1.42], 1.09 (95%CI: 0.27-4.47), and 0.58 (95%CI: 0.28-1.18), respectively[50].
 On the other hand, another meta-analysis found that in IBD patients affected by COVID-19, the risk ratio (RR) of adverse outcomes was increased (RR = 1.32; 95%CI: 1.06-1.66) compared to patients without IBD[51].
 The risk factors for worse outcomes of COVID-19, such as age, male sex, and comorbidities, are the same as observed in the general population.
-In IBD patients, has been kept a negative role of active IBD[52,53], and in a cohort of 79 patients with IBD and COVID-19, active IBD, especially in elderly patients, was correlated with worse outcomes such as pneumonia, hospitalization, respiratory support, and death[52].
+In IBD patients with COVID-19, an an active disease was considered a risk factor for poor outcome[52,53], and in a cohort of 79 patients with IBD and COVID-19, active IBD, especially in elderly patients, was correlated with worse outcomes such as pneumonia, hospitalization, respiratory support, and death[52].
 Another study reported that the correlation between IBD activity and the risk of severe COVID-19 appears to vary with age and is more relevant in younger patients[53].
 The impact of IBD medications on the course of COVID-19 is still under investigation.
-A meta-analysis by Tripathi et al[54] has shown that the therapy with TNF-α antagonists was associated with favorable hospitalization and mortality outcomes, while the use of mesalamine was correlated with worse outcomes in terms of hospitalization, ICU admissions, and death.
-Another recent study, including 6144 patients, found systemic corticosteroids associated with severe COVID-19, while mesalamine and sulfasalazine were not associated with adverse outcomes[55].
+A meta-analysis by Tripathi et al[54] has shown that the therapy with TNF-α antagonists is associated with favorable hospitalization and mortality outcomes, while the use of mesalamine was correlated with worse outcomes in terms of hospitalization, ICU admissions, and death.
+Another recent study, including 6144 patients, found that systemic corticosteroids were associated with severe COVID-19, while mesalamine and sulfasalazine were not associated with adverse outcomes[55].
 In addition, combination therapy with TNF-α antagonists plus thiopurines was correlated with an augmented risk of hospitalization or death, but not the combination with methotrexate.
 Moreover, biologics were not associated with worse COVID-19 outcomes and could have a protective effect without differences when comparing biologic classes such as TNF-α, IL-12/23, or integrin antagonists[56].
 Therefore, the correct management of IBD therapy is relevant because SARS-CoV-2 is not correlated with the risk of IBD relapse.
 Conversely, the discontinuation or delay of the IBD therapy, regardless of SARS-CoV-2 infection, is significantly associated with the disease activity[55,56] (Table 2).

 COVID-19 in elderly patients with IBD